DigitalPublishingToolkit/TOD50/md/02introductionENG.md

 handing over the presidential sash and the presidency to their successor.
-However, one week later, on Sunday 8 January 2023, around 4000 people marched in the streets of Brasilia to reach the Three Powers Square (‘Praça dos Três Poderes’) and invade the Planalto Palace, the seat of the Brazilian government, the Supreme Federal Court, and the National Congress buildings.
+However, one week later, on Sunday 8 January 2023, around 4000 people marched in the streets of Brasilia to reach the Three Powers Square ('Praça dos Três Poderes') and invade the Planalto Palace, the seat of the Brazilian government, the Supreme Federal Court, and the National Congress buildings.
 During the coup attempt, participants vandalized the buildings and damaged significant artworks, documents,